ValPumpkins/generator_excuses_dev/README.md

 For example : http://localhost:5000/api/excuses will show a list of all the excuses available in the database and http://localhost:5000/api/random will give you a random excuse each time you refresh the page.

-If you want to test http://localhost:5000/api/create (route to create a new excuse), you can go to the `test.rest` file and click on *Send a request* on the second example (you can change the excuse if you want, the excuse will be saved in the db)
+If you want to test http://localhost:5000/api/create (route to create a new excuse), you can go to the `test.rest` file (assuming you have the *REST Client* extension installed in VSCode)and click on *Send a request* on the second example (you can change the excuse if you want, the excuse will be saved in the db)

 ### 🪞 Frontend
 Now, you can move to the frontend file :